 - At other developments mostly outside of London, we have installed clothing banks from White Rose to collect unwanted clothes.
 From here items are either sold in boutique charity shops to raise funds for the Aegis Trust or recycled, diverting these items away from landfill.
 We have collected more than 32,000 kg of clothing which equates to a total carbon offset of nearly 120,000 kg, a great achievement.

 - We have also teamed up with Recycle Your Cycle for bike recycling.
 Over the past two years our developments have donated nearly 300 bikes, which in turn raises money for charities across the UK.
 We also host cycle safety workshops to encourage residents to feel confident cycling on the roads.

 - We had a push on recycling batteries - 46 developments took part in the Battery Back recycling initiative run by the European Recycling Platform to avoid them going into landfill.

 - Unwanted books have been collected at 17 of our developments and donated to local libraries.
 We have seven developments with community libraries including Danes & Empire, New River Village and Riverlight offering book sharing for residents.

 - We have also held a recycled materials art competition with various categories for the children living at places we manage to enter.

 We get involved in National Recycling Week every September to celebrate these green successes and further encourage our residents to think about recycling as much as they can.
 Together we can make the world a greener place.

-Posted: 17 March 2021 by By Marc Gomes, Community Engagement Manager
+by Marc Gomes, Community Engagement Manager